BDC Update: Ares Capital

 Ka-Ching

-ARCC itself has already reacted - especially as the undistributed taxable earnings the the BDC has accumulated has become embarrassingly high at $1.44 per share - by increasing its regular distribution for the IIIQ 2022 to $0.43, along with a previously announced $0.03 "special".
+ARCC itself has already reacted - especially as the undistributed taxable earnings the BDC has accumulated have become embarrassingly high at $1.44 per share - by increasing its regular distribution for the IIIQ 2022 to $0.43, along with a previously announced $0.03 "special".
 We now project the total payout for this year will be $1.84 ($1.80 previously), with $1.36 already in the bag.
 For 2023, we are projecting distributions jump to $1.92.
-That would be a new all-time annual record, but still assumes EPS to dividend coverage of 106%.
+That would be a new all-time annual record but still assumes EPS to dividend coverage of 106%.

 Same Old